dorazhao99/starter-modules/research-elevator-pitch.md

-# Giving Research Elevator Pitch
+# Giving HCI Research Elevator Pitch

 ### Tips
 - The goal of an elevator pitch from the faculty-side / person who receives the pitch is to have something they can "anchor on" that identifies the person (author of a paper, person that does a certain thing)